 Two friendly Taiwanese houseboys, "Jack" and "Gus" (...both loved garlic), cleaned the Dawg Flight barracks and our rooms, made the beds, changed the sheets, washed and folded our clothes, dropped-off and picked-up our uniforms at the base cleaners, and shined our shoes...all for only about $2.50 a month per airman (paid to the base), plus a couple cans of pipe tobacco and a bottle or two of toilet water for their wives from the BX for the "Panyos", as a well earned tip for their personalized services.

-(Right Photo-Click to Enlarge) 1972 shot of the Army (ASA) and Navy (NSG) barracks on the right located across the street from the NCO/Able Flight/Day Lady barracks (far left) and the base tennis courts (far left background).
-The Linkou Power Plant is off to the right behind the fence.
+(Right Photo-Click to Enlarge) 1972 shot of the Navy (NSG) barracks on the right located across the street from the NCO/Able Flight/Day Lady barracks (far left) and the base tennis courts (far left background).
+The Linkou Power Plant just off to the right of the photo behind the fence (far right).

 (Left Photo-Click to Enlarge) Summer 1972 shot of Charlie Flight's houseboy.
 On the wall are 1971 and 1972 Playboy Playmate centerfolds, and a "1971 Map of Taiwan" (same 1971 map as posted above-at top of this page).

 November 1970 shot of the Operations Center and Compound where we pulled our three watches each of swings, mids, and days before a two and a half day "Big Break".
 We entered the highly secure Operations Compound through the Guard Shack, where we were issued green photo ID security badges by an Air Force Security Policeman to enter the windowless Ops Building.
 Each flight on duty also maintained a sabotage alert team with M16 rifles at the ready to prevent any attempted unauthorized infiltration into the Ops Center.